-Thanks to all who made this weekend’s Bisbee Home Tour the best yet.
+Thanks to all who made the 33rd Annual Bisbee Home Tour the best yet.
 Watch our Facebook page for fun photos – and thank you to the Home Tour Committee, Art Chairs & More Committee, homeowners, artists – and most of all to those of you who bought tickets and donated to the silent auction.
 All profits will go to Bisbee charities!

 The image above is Bisbee artist Judy Perry’s rendering of this year’s poster home, The Parsonage.
 This home was built in 1906 by parishioners of the First Methodist Church – who were mostly hard-rock miners recruited from Cornwall, England – for the church’s pastor and his family.